Sienci-Labs/Resources/gsender/gs-additional-features.md

 ### Rotary Mode

 Navigate to the Config tab where you will find the Rotary settings.
-Here you can **toggle** the Rotary controls to enable them and make them visible on the Carve tab.
+Here you can **toggle** the Rotary controls to make them visible on the Carve tab.
 Don't forget to hit the Apply Settings button!

 ![](/_images/_gsender/_features/_rotary/gs_fe_ro_enable.jpg){.aligncenter .size-medium}